k3ssen/SymfonyVuetifiedHttpVueLoader/README.md

 but aren't tested in edge cases yet.
 Date-type is supported, but datetime not yet.
 * Error-catching needs improvement.
-* Flash-messages don't work through ajax.
+* Flash-messages don't work through ajax; an alternative is used in controllers, but a more comprehensive fix would be preferable.
-* Base layout needs improvements for dealing with dynamic menu's, breadcrumbs, etc...